derekmarion/algo-roman-numeral-py/README.md

 # Roman Numerals

-## Step 0: Pseudocode!
+## Step 0: Pseudocode

 We always want to encourage you to pseudocode your "gameplan" for any challenge before actually writing code.
 Note that we won't mention writing psuedocode all the time, but it's good practice to implement (especially for new coders) when tackling challenges.
 Here's an example of how one might pseudocode for this challenge (again, don't expect us to do this for you for all challenges!).
 Note that CAPITALIZED items in the pseucode are meant to be placeholders for items to implement, not actual style of methods/variables).

 ```Python
 # 1. Write a method TO_ROMAN, TO_ROMAN takes in INPUT_NUMBER (an arabic number)